nanz6/projects_of_strong_lensing/lenstronomy_ALMA_likelihood_and_source_recon/README.md

 ### `science_results/`
-This folder contains scripts and notebooks related to analysis of **SPT0346-52** and **SPT0311-58** of the paper (placeholder).
+This folder contains scripts and notebooks related to the lens modeling analysis of SPT galaxies.
 These are provided as reference materials.

 ---